rschristopher/rschristopher.github.io/src/criticisms/scalability.md

- all trying their best to be the strongest fiat -- print too much and you hyperinflate, but print too little and you'll have no seigniorage money (would have to get a real job).
+ all trying their best to be the strongest fiat -- print too much and you hyperinflate, but print too little and you'll have no seigniorage (you'll have to get a real job).
 Under a Bitcoin standard, no one has the power of seigniorage.
 The fixed supply of Bitcoin and the ending of